In the footsteps of the Poppy

 Editing & design

 Rimke van der Bij.
 Studied Cultural Heritage at the Reinwardt Academy in Amsterdam.
-She graduated in 2020 with the Supplement Archival Studies B. After various projects at heritage institutions, Van der Bij became interested in presenting heritage digitally.
-She works at the International Institute of Social History.
+She graduated in 2020 with a supplement in Archival Studies.
+After various projects at heritage institutions, Van der Bij became interested in presenting heritage digitally.
+She currently works for the International Institute of Social History.

 Toine Pieters.
 Studied pharmacy and molecular genetics at Utrecht University and obtained his PhD in 1999 at Maastricht University in the field of Science Studies.
 Since 2014, Pieters has been director of the Freudenthal Institute and professor of the history of pharmacy at Utrecht University.
 His interests include historical trajectories of drug development and drug use.
 Pieters is also chairman of the Pharmaceutical Heritage Foundation.